Gluten-Free Focaccia with Fried Zucchini Flowers

 🌷In the theme of Edible Flowers, I created the atmosphere thanks to jasmine incense, another edible flower.

-Zucchini Flowers: edible inflorescences, meaning consumable, that can be used in the kitchen for various preparations
+Zucchini Flowers: edible inflorescences that can be used in various culinary preparations

-Jasmine Flowers (Jasminum officinale): considered edible and can be added to various recipes, such as infusions, herbal teas, desserts, and even savory dishes.
+Jasmine Flowers (Jasminum officinale): are considered edible and can be added to various recipes, such as infusions, teas, desserts, and even savory dishes.

-I steamed the zucchini flowers with the Magic Cooker lid.
+I steam-fried the zucchini flowers with the Magic Cooker cover.

 FAQ (Questions and Answers)